vikchupak/Kubernetes/ConfigFiles/index.md

   - Deployment includes `template` section - it is a nested config file - blueprint for pods within the deployment - applies to pods
     - has own `metadata`
     - has own `spec`
 - `status` (automatically generated and added by Kubernetes).
-Kubernetes continuously compares `specification - desired state/status` vs `status - actual state/status` and syncs the states/statuses.
+Kubernetes continuously compares `desired spec status` vs `actual status` and syncs the statuses.
   - status data gets from `etcd`

 Deployment manifest